-He is highly in-demand having collaborated many major performers including the world class Fascinating Aida and Dillie Keane (UK tours, Brits Off Broadway 2016, Adelaide Cabaret Festival, Galle Literary Festival, Sri Lanka).
-With Meow Meow (appearing on BBC1’s John Bishop Show) and with Dusty Limits whom TimeOut described as ‘The trailblazer’ and a review in The Scotsman for their show Postmortem simply said ‘Do.
+He is highly in-demand having collaborated many major performers including the world class Fascinating Aida (Southbank 2019, Uk Tour), Dillie Keane (UK tours, Brits Off Broadway 2016, Adelaide Cabaret Festival, Galle Literary Festival, Sri Lanka), Meow Meow (BBC1’s John Bishop Show, UK tour) and with Dusty Limits who TimeOut described as ‘The trailblazer’ and a review in The Scotsman for their show Postmortem simply said ‘Do.
 Not.
 Miss.
 This’.
-He recently presented a masterclass with Barb Jungr for the London Festival of Cabaret and accompanied the multi award winning American singer Karen Oberlin in London.

-His highly successful collaboration ‘Julie, Madly, Deeply’ which has played London’s West End, a UK tour, Australia and Canada also looks forward to an Off Braodway run in 2019.
+His highly successful collaboration ‘Julie, Madly, Deeply’ about Julie Andrews which has played a West End run, a UK tour, Australia, Canada and an Off Broadway run in 2019.
 The show has garnered exceptional praise including: ‘…apart from his technical skills as an arranger and performer, Roulston is a chameleon of the keyboard who adjusts his style effortlessly to the needs of his singing partners.
 I have seen him now perform live with three or four different vocalists, one would assume there was a separate pianist on each occasion….
 He unveils a fully orchestral palette of sound and those tight, biting, rhythmic anticipations that even in the sweetest and slightest songs set a high technical bar ★★★★★’ British Theatre Guide.

 The double act ‘Roulston & Young’ has played the prestigious Adelaide Cabaret Festival and received these comments: ‘…their easy chemistry, clever music, witty lyrics, relentless charm and their ability to entertain is a sheer joy to behold.
 These two are at the top of their game.
 See them if you can, in any show they offer.
 They are simply London’s comedic musical cabaret at its best’ Cabaret Scenes.
 ‘The piano leaps, hops, simpers and croons under Michael Roulston’s enthusiastic direction… entertainment at it’s most dazzling… heart-warming, comforting and immensely uplifting’ The Upcoming.